DeltaAbstract/api-wrapper/README.md

 const api = new API('KEY HERE');
 ```

 API keys can be found through my Discord Bot (WIP).
+Spamming any of the endpoints is an easy way to get your token revoked and your IP banned.
 I encourage putting the API key into a .env file or a JSON file and requiring it:

 - config.json